opendilab/DI-engine/nervex/docs/source/configuration/buffer_manager_config.rst

             agent=dict(
                 # Max length of the buffer.
                 replay_buffer_size=4096,
-                # Max reuse times of one data in the buffer.
-Data will be removed once reused for too many times.
+                # Max use times of one data in the buffer.
+Data will be removed once used for too many times.
-                max_reuse=16,
+                max_use=16,
                 # Max staleness time duration of one data in the buffer; Data will be removed if
                 # the duration from collecting to training is too long, i.e. The data is too stale.
                 max_staleness=10000,